TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 19/Revelation 19.4.md

 ---

-And the four and twenty elders and the four living creatures fell down and worshipped God that sitteth on the throne, saying, Amen; Hallelujah.
+The twenty-four elders and the four living creatures fell down and worshiped God who sits on the throne, saying, "Amen!
+Hallelujah!"